Stokpan/E80/README.md

 # E80 CPU

-A simple CPU in VHDL designed to:
+A simple CPU in VHDL, developed from scratch for [my undergraduate thesis](https://apothesis.eap.gr/archive/item/222454), designed to:

 * Offer an Assembly education Microworld with a rich instruction set
 * Bridge digital design and architecture using textbook components only
-* Demonstrate the application of Informatics theory throughout the toolchain
 * Run on low-cost FPGAs or libre/free simulators
+* Demonstrate the application of [HOU's Informatics course](https://www.eap.gr/en/undergraduate/computer-science/) throughout the toolchain

 | Feature               | Description                                    |
 |-----------------------|------------------------------------------------|